wallarm/product-documentation/docs/latest/updating-migrating/separate-postanalytics.md

 [docs-module-update]:   nginx-modules.md

-#   Updating the Separately Installed Postanalytics Module
+#   Upgrading the postanalytics module

-These instructions describe the steps to update the postanalytics module installed on a separate server.
-Postanalytics module must be updated before [updating Linux node packages][docs-module-update].
+These instructions describe the steps to upgrade the postanalytics module 3.4 or 3.2 installed on a separate server.
+Postanalytics module must be upgraded before [Upgrading Wallarm NGINX modules][docs-module-update].

---8<-- "../include/waf/upgrade/warning-node-types-upgrade-to-3.4.md"
+To upgrade the module 2.18 or lower, please use the [different instructions](older-versions/separate-postanalytics.md).

 ## Step 1: Add new Wallarm repository